mcdemarco/the-new-kitchen-cookbook/soup/kale.md

 ## Directions

 In a large stockpot, fry the garlic, onions, turnips and carrots in the oil for 5 minutes.
 Add the kale, chorizo, bay leaves, parsley and thyme and mix well.
 Add the stock, beans and tomatoes.
 Bring to a boil, then simmer for 30 to 40 minutes.
-You can cook the potatose separately or with the soup.
+You can cook the potatoes separately or with the soup.

 Remove the bay leaves to serve.